 It’s hard to tap into your creative energy if you fear failure and you are afraid of people’s opinions, or negative criticism.
 To overcome this barrier to creativity, work on self-acceptance.
 Believe in yourself and your abilities.
 You make decisions freely, not because you want to please someone.

 You don’t have to quit life.
 Practise self-acceptance.
 If you have a difficult time doing so, look for assistance.
 Get the services of a professional counsellor or psychotherapist.
 Sometimes you don’t need to go so far, you may simply talk to a trusted loved one or mentor for guidance.

 Life is for living.
 Keep living.
 Don’t give up.

 Here is one self-acceptance affirmation to say to yourself every day:

 “I am human, I am me”

 Here is a great book that contains techniques and more tips on how to improve your self-acceptance.
+Chapter 5 covers the topic of “Self-acceptance.
 Check out psychological hacks to use when you are struggling, feeling hopeless and thinking of quitting life.
 Grab your personal Kindle copy by clicking on the following link: The Big Dilemma: Do Life or Quit Life?